schervontsev/pavuk-engine/README.md

  - Visual studio.
 CMake is in future plans.
  - [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
 Project uses environment variable VULKAN_SDK
  - GLFW.
 Provided as a submodule.

+## Plans for the near future
+ - Shadowmapping
+ - Converting project to static library or otherwise separating engine code from the game
+ - Refactoring Renderer class according to OOP principles.